leshow/blog/content/post/dhcproto.md

 draft: false
 ---

 [`DHCProto`](https://crates.io/crates/dhcproto) is available now on [crates.io](https://crates.io/crates/dhcproto). [`DHCProto`](https://crates.io/crates/dhcproto) implements a parser/encoder for DHCPv4 & DHCPv6.
-This crate was born out of the dearth of DHCP offerings currently available.
-It has a comprehensive list of option types implemented, includes serializing a message back to bytes, and DHCPv6.
+This crate was born out of a lack of DHCP offerings currently available in Rust.
+It has a comprehensive list of option types implemented, and a fallback variant for options not yet implemented.
 This library was written at my work ([Bluecat](https://bluecatnetworks.com/)), and they have graciously let us open source it, available on [github](https://github.com/bluecatengineering/dhcproto) for issues/comments/PRs.
 The encoder/decoder traits are inspired a lot by `trust-dns-proto`.

 DHCP is perhaps not the most popular protocol, but never-the-less integral to networks everywhere.
 We hope to improve the situation marginally by having a high-quality (I hope) library released for everyone to use/contribute to.